Snow and ice set to continue with potential for new coldest night of the year

 There are minor and severe delays to London Underground trains, with all but the Waterloo & City line, Elizabeth line, Bakerloo, Circle and DLR affected.

-Parts of the London Overground are suspended, including between Watford to Euston, Surrey Quays to Clapham Junction and Sydenham to West Croydon
+Parts of the London Overground are suspended, including between Watford and Euston, Surrey Quays to Clapham Junction and Sydenham to West Croydon.

 More than 300 flights due to serve UK airports were cancelled across Sunday and Monday, with Heathrow, Gatwick, Manchester, Stansted and Bristol among those affected.